Cozy Peach Kitchen

 • Hidden veggies: This recipe features finely diced mushrooms, but you can blend extra veggies into the sauce or omit the mushrooms.

-If you like this recipe then you'll love my vegetarian one-pot spaghetti and veggie-packed pasta bake.
+Looking for more like this?
+If you like this recipe then you'll love my vegetarian one-pot spaghetti and vegetarian pasta bake.

 Ingredients and substitutions